AngelClaudio/data-sources/README.md

 # data-sources

-Various data sources hosted for exploration and POCs.
+* Open data sources in different file formats for consumption

+* Files are good for experimenting with different tools